mamaz/unit-testing/PITCHME.md

 +++

+## It leads to..

 - More loosely-coupled code.
-- Enforce reusable code.
+- Enforcing reusable code.
-- Force *Dependency Injection*
+- Enforcing *Dependency Injection*

 +++